Kaz II: Hearings

-Gavin Howland, the skipper of a commercial fishing vessel called the Jillian, testified that on 16 April 2007, while fishing on a reef off Bowen, he and his crew saw a white yacht with a torn sail drifting sideways between the reefs through a narrow passage, at up to 3 kn, in north-northeastern direction along with the current.
+Gavin Howland, the skipper of the commercial fishing vessel Jillian, testified that on 16 April 2007, while fishing on a reef off Bowen, he and his crew saw a white yacht with a torn sail drifting sideways between the reefs through a narrow passage, at up to 3 kn, in north-northeastern direction along with the current.
 He came within 50 metres of the boat but was unable to spot anyone on board.
 This was two days before the coast guard spotted Kaz II adrift off the coast of Townsville and the day after authorities believe the men went missing.
 Howland found it odd that a sailboat was in an area noted for its shallow water and rocks.
 He did not attempt to contact the boat or the authorities.
 Howland told the inquest that it did not occur to him that the crew of the yacht might be in distress and went on to say: "It did seem a bit strange to me but I just have this rule that no one goes near another vessel".

 Sergeant Paul Molloy, one of the three forensic police officers who examined Kaz II after she was towed back to shore in April 2007, told the inquest that he did not believe the men had met with foul play.
 He spent several hours combing the ship for signs of a struggle, but found no evidence that anyone beside the three-man crew of the vessel had been aboard.
 "We came to the conclusion the boat itself was not a crime scene," he told the inquest.
 After questions by Peter Tunstead's widow Frances as to why the police did not check for fingerprints, Sgt.
 Molloy said his years of experience told him it was not necessary.
 "We were there for a long time; we pulled the boat apart and found nothing untoward...
 If there was any indication [of foul play] we would have taken every measure we could to examine that boat."